 From writing a personal statement to completing an essay in graduate school, graduate school essays are a common requirement for students.
 Before they can enroll in a graduate school, the student will typically have to create a personal statement.
-This statement must demonstrate their knowledge and writing ability, so it must be written well.
+According to My Essay Writing experts, this statement must demonstrate their knowledge and writing ability, so it must be written well.
 Asking for help, using an example and editing thoroughly will all help ensure that the student is able to finish the best essay.

 The Number One Rule